passbolt/passbolt_selenium/README.md

         // This would be the url of the host running the server-standalone.jar
         $host = 'http://localhost:4444/wd/hub'; // this is the default

+*   Make sure you have firefox installed on your selenium host!

 ## PHPUNIT (Using brew or similar)